openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/postprocessor/README.md

   * `max_answer` - maximum answer length (Optional, default value is 30).
   * `n_best_size` - total number of n-best prediction size for the answer (Optional, default value is 20).
 * `translate_3d_poses` - translating 3D poses.
 Supported representations: `PoseEstimation3dAnnotation`, `PoseEstimation3dPrediction`.
 Shifts 3D coordinates of each predicted poses on corresponding translation vector.
+* `resize_super_resolution` - resizing super resolution predicted image.
+Supported representations: `SuperResolutionAnotation`, `SuperResolutionPrediction`.
+  * `dst_width` and `dst_height` - destination width and height for resizing respectively.
+You can also use `size` instead in case when destination sizes are equal.
+    If any of these parameters are not specified, gt high resolution image size will be used as default.